reidgendron/reidgendron/README.md

 ## 📝 About Me

 I'm Reid.
-I'm a passionate data scientist and software developer most proficent with Python and C++.
+I'm a passionate data scientist and software developer most proficent in Python and C++.
 I enjoy building scalable and efficient solutions to complex problems, with a focus on data.

 ## 💻 Tech Stack